 Tom Tits is easy to reach with public transport.
 Ride the train from Stockholm’s central station to Södertälje Centrum and then start walking north.
 You’ll reach the science centre after around 10 minutes.

 Perhaps the single most popular day-trip destination from Stockholm is Drottningholm Palace.
 This isn’t the Swedish king’s official residence (that title is given to Kungliga Slottet in central Stockholm), but it is where he spends most of his time.

-In summer, touristy lunch cruises leave from Stadshuskajen near Stockholm City Hall, taking around an hour to reach the palace.
-Return tickets that include admission to the palace and grounds are also available.
-A cheaper, less scenic alternative is to take the T-bana (subway) to Brommaplan.
+A cheaper, less scenic option is to take the T-bana (subway) to Brommaplan.
 Once there, change to bus 176 or 177 and get off at Drottningholm.

 Waxholmsbolaget boats leave from Strömkajen in the centre of Stockholm, arriving at Vaxholm Hotellkajen around 75 minutes later.

 A little further out into the archipelago and with more of a relaxed feel, despite its popularity with Stockholmers, Grinda has some excellent beaches.
 The majority of the island is given over to rocky forest, but there’s also a hostel and campsite for overnight stays.